GodotSteam/GodotSteam/README.md

 ----------
 You can download pre-compiled versions of this repo here: https://github.com/Gramps/GodotSteam/releases

-**Version 2.3.0 Changes**
+**Version 2.3.1 Changes**
-- Added: implemented Auth Session functions, thanks to marcelofg55
+- Added: constants for Auth Session functions and callbacks
+- Fixed: issue with validate_auth_ticket_response on Linux

 Known Issues
 ----------